deciduously/music/post.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
 ```

-// TODO show a failing test?
+// TODO show a failing test? mis-type the greeting or something

 Great!
 Near the top, we can see our `cool_greeting` test function passing.